 You can also see us on Facebook.

-There will so be several outings for members.
+There will also be several outings for members.